 Anime and Manga

-- Actually, the first Mobile Suit Gundam series has this too.
-By the time the action rolls, Sovereign Degwin Zabi's power over Zeon was heavily disminished due to his old age and his son and heir Gihren's manipulation.
+- The first Mobile Suit Gundam series had this.
+By the time the action rolls, Sovereign Degwin Zabi's power over Zeon was heavily diminished due to his old age and his son and heir Gihren's manipulation.
 And it gets worse after Degwin's youngest son, Garma, dies; the old man's thrown across the Despair Event Horizon, Gihren plots more and more, and then...

-- And according to other sources, Haman herself was this close to play the trope straight at age fifteen-sixteen, after her father and former leader Maharajah died and she was appointed as the Axis governor by the Zeon military, who hoped that she'd be easy to control.
+- According to other sources, Haman Kahn herself was this close to play the trope straight at age sixteen, after her father and former leader Maharajah died and she was appointed as the Axis governor by the Zeon military, hoping she'd be easy to control.
 She was NOT.

 - Other Gundam examples include Queen Maria of the brutal Zanscare Empire, who is on the whole a very kind and decent woman who is painfully aware of her lack of real power.
 Mobile Suit Gundam Wing had Duke Dermail attempt to make Relena Peacecraft into one of these when he gave the the title "Queen of the World", but she went and turned that into a truly authoritative position and ended up reforming the Rommefeller Foundation into a benevolent pacifistic state.

-- Fuhrer King Bradley of Fullmetal Alchemist and he knows it.
+- Führer King Bradley from Fullmetal Alchemist and he knows it.
 He is the Homunculus Wrath and only the figurehead to the real leader, Father.
 For his entire life he served Father's will and had very little freedom of his own.
 It is why he cherished his wife, as it was the ONLY thing he willingly chose with that very freedom he had.

 - Similarly, in the 2003 anime version, Bradley is the Homonculus Pride and is controlled by Dante in her never-ending use of the Amestris military as a tool of despair to make people create Philosopher's Stones.
 However, since Dante couldn't care less about day-to-day issues of the nation, Bradley has a lot more autonomy in this version than his original counterpart and seems to take an inordinate amount of, well, pride in his own leadership.

-- Opfus, the official leader of Chaos Brigade is this in High School D×D.
+- Ophis, the official leader of Chaos Brigade is this in High School Dx D.

-- Youko of The Twelve Kingdoms realises she is one of these sometime after her coronation, because the court ministers had become accustomed to power over the long absence of a monarch, and use her inexperience to easily keep her from making any significant decisions.
+- Youko Nakajima/Queen Sekishi of The Twelve Kingdoms realises she is in her way to become this sometime after her coronation, because the court ministers had become accustomed to power over the long absence of a monarch, and use her inexperience to easily keep her from making any significant decisions.
 So she goes incognito to learn about her own country.
 This leads to her becoming involved in a rebellion against the corrupt portion of her government, which in turn results in her taking direct control of the army, thus solving that little problem.

 - The comic book series Fables has a literal puppet emperor.
 Gepetto, who's still playing humble woodcarver, is actually in charge.

 - The V for Vendetta comic had a puppet dictator.
-The dictator was a symbol and figurehead, one of his ministers is the one really in control of the government.
+Originally he was a strong, visionary leader (and of course an evil fascist), but over the course of the story, he slowly withdraws from actually running the country, and though he remains an important public symbol and figurehead, leaving one of his ministers to basically assume real control of the government.

-- In the Archie Comics Sonic The Hedgehog series, Elias just can't help but be controlled by someone.
+- In Archie Comics' Sonic the Hedgehog, Elias just can't help but be controlled by someone.
 The first time, it was Geoffry St. John, who tried to make it so that him and his Secret Service was a much better choice than Sonic and the Freedom Fighters.
 Second time, Elias' own father, Max, attempted to be this way, refusing to give up the past.

 Films — Animation